Franz Xaver Gerl: Life

-Mozart gradually came to participate more in the activities of the Schikaneder troupe, culminating in his opera The Magic Flute (1791), with libretto by Schikaneder.
+Mozart gradually came to participate more in the activities of the Schikaneder troupe, culminating in his opera The Magic Flute (1791) to a libretto by Schikaneder.
 Gerl premiered the role of Sarastro, and continued to sing this part in many performances through 1792.
 He left Schikaneder's troupe in 1793.

 Gerl may have been a participant in a rehearsal of Mozart's Requiem on the day before the composer died; for details see Benedikt Schack.

 Gerl's later career took him to Brno and Mannheim, where he retired in 1826.
 He died there on 9 March 1827.

 Assessment

-Peter Branscombe, writing in the New Grove, offers the following concerning Gerl's reputation as a singer: "When Schröder, the greatest actor-manager of his age, went to Vienna in 1791 he was told not to miss hearing [Benedikt] Schack and Gerl at Schikaneder's theatre."
+Branscombe, writing in the New Grove, offers the following concerning Gerl's reputation as a singer: "When Schröder, the greatest actor-manager of his age, went to Vienna in 1791 he was told not to miss hearing [Benedikt] Schack and Gerl at Schikaneder's theatre."
 Branscombe also notes the striking quality of the music that Mozart wrote for Gerl.